 Bringing together fourteen inter-disciplinary early-career scientists, with their up-to-date expertise, enthusiasm and working spirit, allowed us to view and tackle this long-standing, inter-disciplinary problem of the Earth Sciences from an entirely new perspective and to revolutionise the methodological approach behind it from ground up.
-Apart from producing crucial new scientific insights into the fascinating question about how new subduction zones form on the Earth and maintain ocean-plate tectonics, this project aims to build a universal language with clear and unambiguous terms and concepts, and to provide a common place to collect and provide our current understanding of SZI.
+Apart from producing crucial new scientific insights into the fascinating question about how new subduction zones form on the Earth and maintain ocean-plate tectonics, this project aims to build a universal language with clear and unambiguous terms and concepts.
+The SZIdatabse.org platform is built upon this universal language to provide a common place to access and contribute interdisciplinary SZI data and insights.
+It is designed to enable a collaborative and coordinated community-driven effort to further expand our understanding of SZI.

 Apart from the scientific contribution, the YoungCEED project fosters the development of early-career researchers by training their academic independence while forming new connections to peers.